GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Background and Challenges

-\textit{\bf 2) Task-Agnostic Inference:} The task identity is unknown at inference time.
+\begin{definition}[Task-Agnostic Inference] Task identifiers are unavailable at inference time for prompt selection.
 As a result, the model cannot rely on task-specific prompt selection.
-Instead, it performs prediction using the entire available prompt pool \(\mathcal{P} = \{\mathbf{p}_1, \dots, \mathbf{p}_{t-1}\}\), which may optionally include an aggregated prompt derived from previous filtering stages.
+Instead, it performs prediction using the entire available prompt pool $\mathcal{P} \subseteq \{\mathbf{p}_1, \dots, \mathbf{p}_{t-1}\}$, which may optionally include an aggregated prompt derived from previous filtering stages.
 The concatenated prompt sequence is prepended to the input and passed to the model.
-Formally, the prediction is defined as: $\hat{y} = f(x; \mathcal{P})$.
+The prediction is defined as: $\hat{y} = f(x; \mathcal{P})$. \end{definition}

-The task-agnostic evaluation objective then becomes: $ \mathcal{L}_{\text{TA}} = \sum_{T_k \in \mathcal{T}_{\text{past}}} \mathbb{E}_{(x,y)\sim D_k} \left[ \ell(f(x; \mathcal{P}), y) \right].$ This formulation evaluates how well the concatenated prompt pool enables generalization to earlier tasks without needing to retrieve or know their corresponding individual prompts.
-This setting appears in two important continual learning scenarios: 1) \textit{Online learning}, where a new task arrives and the model must evaluate or detect alignment with previously seen tasks \cite{aljundi2019onlinecontinuallearningmaximally}.
+The task-agnostic evaluation objective becomes: $ \mathcal{L}_{\text{TA}} = \sum_{T_k \in \mathcal{T}_{\text{past}}} \mathbb{E}_{(x,y)\sim D_k} \left[ \ell(f(x; \mathcal{P}), y) \right].$ This formulation evaluates how well the concatenated prompt pool enables generalization to earlier tasks without needing to retrieve or know their corresponding individual prompts.
+This setting appears in two important CL scenarios: 1) \textit{Online learning}, where a new task arrives and the model must evaluate or detect alignment with previously seen tasks \cite{aljundi2019onlinecontinuallearningmaximally}.
 2) \textit{Retroactive evaluation}, where a model trained on a task sequence is later evaluated on older tasks without access to their individual prompts \cite{Chaudhry_2018, de2019episodic}.